difio/difio-dotcloud-ruby/README.md

 - Create an account at http://monupco.com

-- Create your Ruby application in dotCloud
+- Create your Ruby application in dotCloud and push it

+- Configure your Monupco userID.
+You can get it from https://monupco-otb.rhcloud.com/profiles/mine/

+    dotcloud var set <app name> MONUPCO_USER_ID=UserID

+- Generate a unique identifier for this application and save the value as environmental variable.

+    dotcloud var set <app name> MONUPCO_UUID=`uuidgen`

 - Add a dependency in your application's Gemfile